MomenMushtaha/MessageAI/README.md

 ## 🎉 MVP Status: **COMPLETED** ✅

 All 10 steps of the incremental MVP plan have been successfully implemented and tested.
-The app is now feature-complete and ready for production use.
+The app is now feature-complete, performance-optimized, and ready for production use.

 ## ✨ Features